-This indicator shows the number and proportion of children who have access to piped drinking water at home - either inside the dwelling or on site.
+This indicator shows the number and percentage of children who have access to piped drinking water at home - either inside the dwelling or on site.
 This is used as a proxy for access to adequate water.
 All other water sources, including public taps, water tankers, dams and rivers, are considered inadequate because of their distance from the dwelling or the possibility that the water is of poor quality.
 The indicator does not show whether the water supply is reliable or if households have broken facilities or are unable to pay for services.

 Clean water is essential for human survival.
-The World Health Organisation has defined "reasonable access" to water as being a minimum of 20 litres per person per day.
+The World Health Organisation defined "reasonable access" to water as being a minimum of 20 litres per person per day.
 The 20-litre minimum is linked to the estimated average consumption when people rely on communal facilities and need to carry their own water for drinking, cooking and the most basic personal hygiene.
 It does not allow for bathing, showering, washing clothes or any domestic cleaning.
-The water needs to be supplied close to the home, as households that travel long distances to collect water often struggle to meet their basic daily quota.
+The water needs to be supplied close to home, as households that travel long distances to collect water often struggle to meet their basic daily quota.
 This can compromise children's health and hygiene.
+More recently, the Sustainable Development Goals (target 6.1) call for universal and equitable access to safe and affordable drinking water, and this is defined as a safely managed drinking water service from an improved water source that is located on premises.

 Young children are particularly vulnerable to diseases associated with poor water quality.
-Gastro-intestinal infections with associated diarrhoea and dehydration are a significant contributor to the high child mortality rate in South Africa, and intermittent outbreaks of cholera in some provinces pose a serious threat to children in those areas.
+Gastro-intestinal infections with associated diarrhoea and dehydration are a significant contributor to the high child mortality rate in South Africa, and intermittent outbreaks of cholera in some provinces pose a serious threat to children.
 Lack of access to adequate water is closely related to poor sanitation and hygiene.
 In addition, children may be responsible for fetching and carrying water to their homes from communal taps, or rivers and streams.
-Carrying water is a physical burden which can lead to back problems or injury from falls.
+Carrying water is a physical burden that can lead to back problems or injury from falls.
 It can also reduce time spent on education and other activities and can place children at personal risk.
-For purposes of the child-centred indicator, therefore, adequacy is limited to a safe water source on site.
+This child-centred indicator of adequate water is therefore limited to a safe water source on site.

 There has been little improvement in children's access to water over the past 15 years.
 Close to six million children live in households that do not have access to clean drinking water on site.
-In 2017, more than three-quarters (78%) of adults lived in households with drinking water on site - compared with only 70% of children.
+In 2018, more than three-quarters (78%) of adults lived in households with drinking water on site - compared with only 70% of children.

-Figure 6a: Children living in households with water on site, by province, 2002 & 2017
+Figure 7a: Children living in households with water on site, by province, 2002 & 2018

-Source: Statistics South Africa (2003; 2018) General Household Survey 2002; General Household Survey 2017.
+Source: Statistics South Africa (2003; 2019) General Household Survey 2002; General Household Survey 2018.
 Pretoria: Stats SA.
 Analysis by Katharine Hall & Winnie Sambu, Children's Institute, UCT.

 Provincial differences are striking.
 More than 90% of children in the Gauteng and the Western Cape provinces have an adequate water connection.
-However, access to water remains poor in KwaZulu-Natal (58%), Limpopo (52%) and the Eastern Cape (46%).
+However, access to water remains poor in KwaZulu-Natal (59%), Limpopo (51%) and the Eastern Cape (39%).
 The Eastern Cape appears to have experienced a striking improvement in water provisioning since 2002 (when only 24% of children had water on site).
-KwaZulu-Natal has also recorded significant improvements: the proportion of children who had water on site increased from 46% (2002) to 58% (2017).
-Other provinces that have also recorded improvements include Limpopo from 45% (2002) to 52% (2017), the Free State from 82% to 89% over the same period, and the North-West from 56% to 64%.
-The significant decline in access to water in the Northern Cape may represent a deterioration in water access, or may be the result of weighting a very small child population.
+KwaZulu-Natal has also recorded significant improvements.The significant decline in access to water in the Northern Cape may represent a deterioration in water access, or may be the result of weighting a very small child population.